uzairayed/snow-on-tabs/README.md

 # Snow on Tabs

+> **Note**: This is a fork of [IamMoosa/rain-on-tabs](https://github.com/IamMoosa/rain-on-tabs) that transforms the original rain animation into a beautiful snowflake experience.

 Beautiful snowflake animation appears on your browser tab after a few seconds of inactivity.
 The snowflakes fade away as soon as you interact with the page.

 ## Demo